junqueror/breadcrumbs-customer-demo/README.md

 ## Usage

+### Understanding the tracking flow

+BreadCrumbs uses a postback tracking system based on blockchain technology to ensure trustlessness and transparency.
+Here's how it works:

-BreadCrumbs tracking integration on your customer side consists in implementing the following flow
+BreadCrumbs tracking integration on your customer side consists in implementing the following flow:

-Users are redirected to your website with an event tracking identifier (`crumbId`) as a search parameter in the URL.
-So you just need to retrieve it and send it back to perform the conversion.
+1. **Referral Click**: A user clicks on a campaign referral/affiliate link
+2. **Crumb Creation**: BreadCrumbs creates a tracking event ("crumb") with a unique ID
+3. **Redirect**: The user is redirected to your website with the `crumbId` in the URL
+4. **Conversion**: When the user completes the desired action on your site, you send the `crumbId` back by sending a "pick" request from your server to confirm the conversion
+5. **Reward**: BreadCrumbs processes the conversion and distributes rewards on-chain

 ### Retrieve the `crumbId` from the URL (Client Side)